 The company may not have enough of the drug available for all patients requesting expanded access.
 Some companies establish a lottery system to determine which patients will have treatment access.
 Others make the decision on a case-by-case basis.

 Investigational drugs are expensive to make.
+The drug company may request authorization from FDA to charge you the direct costs of making the drug available, such as manufacturing and shipping, and indirect costs, such as reporting and IRB approval, or it may elect to cover the cost.
 Remember that most insurance companies will not pay for access to an investigational drug and that there may be additional cost for administering them and then for monitoring of the IND by your hospital or healthcare provider.
+These costs do not require FDA authorization.
 It is important that you and your physician consider the cost of the investigational drug and the medical services associated with its use that are not covered by third-party payers such as insurance or Medicare.

 How to Submit an Expanded Access Application